-If you want to improve sales lead generation and revenue opportunities for your business, your marketing and sales team need to work together and, most importantly, marketing need to provide sales with all the tools sales need to be more efficient.
+If you want to improve sales lead generation and revenue opportunities for your business, you need a sales plan and strategy, your marketing and sales team need to work together and, most importantly, marketing needs to provide sales with all the tools sales need to be more efficient.

 Fortunately, HubSpot provides such tools.
 Sequences, templates, meetings and others, all make it easier for your sales team to identify contacts, interact with them and nurture them to a point of purchase.